Methadone clinic: Regulation and policy

-Use of methadone clinics
+Use of methadone clinics internationally

 Methadone clinics can provide methadone for on-site administration.
 Additionally, some methadone clinics provide the following: oversight of treatment, observed dosing, consultation services, urine drug test, naloxone distribution, mental health services, primary care services, and HIV and HCV services.

+United States

+Before the 1960s, abstinence-based detox was the only option for opioid addicts in the United States and produced high relapse rates.
+However, in 1965, clinicians at Rockefeller University published a report in the Journal of the American Medical Association of the successful treatment of 22 men addicted to heroin with the use of orally administered methadone.
+In September 1969, the first methadone maintenance treatment program was created in Washington, D.C. by Robert DuPont, M.D, that oversaw 25 parolees.
+Currently methadone must be provided through opioid treatment programs (OTP) in the United States and can not be prescribed in office settings.

 Although not required by regulation at this time in the United States, people are usually encouraged to attempt other types of treatment methods before entering methadone treatment programs.
 Since its use began in the 1960s, methadone is still the preferred choice of treatment at the clinics, and is often part of other protocols.
-The National Institute on Drug Abuse (NIDA) provides the protocol of how to treat addiction with recommended options including medication assisted treatment, cognitive behavioral therapy (CBT), and medical detox.
+The National Institute on Drug Abuse (NIDA) provides the protocol of how to treat addiction with recommended options including medication assisted treatment, cognitive behavioral therapy (CBT), and medical withdrawal management.
 Other than methadone, newer medications with fewer side effects including buprenorphine and naltrexone have been introduced, relieve drug cravings, block opioid effects, and avoid physical dependence.
 CBT is an individualized treatment plan that allow therapists to explore patterns of maladaptive substance use to help generate alternative behavior skills.
-Medical detox ensures safety and comfort by providing long-term monitoring until the symptoms of withdrawals are over.
+Medical withdrawal management ensures safety and comfort by providing long-term monitoring until the symptoms of withdrawals are over.

 An important part of treatment for addiction is counseling.
 Methadone clinics are only for recovering addicts from opioids.
 Clinics require attendance at counseling groups as well as individual counseling contacts.
 It is generally accepted that the more intensive the counseling contacts the individual is willing to submit to, the higher the success rate of the program.

 Also, an integral part of counseling is on preventing the exposure and transmission of HIV.
 Clinics should be able to provide or refer patients to various services: community resources, vocational rehabilitation, education, employment, and prenatal-care.
 There is no set guideline for duration of methadone treatment, however, longer treatments are associated with better outcomes.
 Patients receiving methadone treatment in a closed setting should be assisted when transferring to a community-based setting.
 Patients who voluntarily decide to stop methadone treatment should speak to their provider to discuss why they want to stop and other treatment options.